 - The machines must have Ubuntu (or CentOS) installed.

-- The machines must be contactable over SSH (either by password or public key) using a user account with root privileges.
+- The machines must be contactable over SSH with public key authentication using a user account with root privileges.
 On Ubuntu,

 - The machines must be able to